JhonnyRice/RandomString/README.md

 You can use this small library for speeding up your work, in case you need to generate some random strings.
 (even tho you can just create your own)

+# Install

+just click download zip and extract it

+# How it works

 you can import it with ``` import RandomString ``` and the commands are these:

 ``` GenerateRandomString(lenght) ```